zoxpx/pxdocs/content/reference/CLI/service.md

      set       Configure email settings for alerts.
 ```

-### pxctl service scan
+## Scan for bad blocks

-You can use pxctl service scan to scan for bad blocks on a drive
+You can use `pxctl service scan` to scan for bad blocks on a drive:

 ```text
 pxctl service scan